diego1389/dev_docs/Design patterns/Design patterns.md

 4. The naive approach uses booleans to track the different states but every time it becomes harder to add different states and harder to manage.
 It is also difficult to extend.

-5. State design patter minimizes conditional complexity.
+5. State design pattern minimizes conditional complexity.

 6. It encapsulates state-specific behaviors within separate state objects.

 7. A class delegates the execution of its state-specific behaviors to one state object at a time.

-8. Thre main elements of the State pattern:
+8. Three main elements of the State pattern:
     1. Context: mantains an instance of a concrete state as the current state.
     2. Abstract state: defines an interface which encapsulates all state-specific behaviors.
     3. Concrete state: a subclass of the abstract state that implements behaviors to a particular state of context.